 La discovery made at Purdue, NOV004, by Novosteo Inc. is unique in that it focuses on the fracture site while reducing exposure to the rest of the body.

 Novosteo, the startup that develops the drug, was co-founded by the father-son team Philip S. Low e Stewart A. Low.
 The treatment was developed in Low's laboratory in the Purdue Institute of Drug Discovery.
 There are currently 288 clinical studies performed or under treatment using medical treatments developed by Purdue at 4.841 sites worldwide.

 Scott Salka, who recently joined the startup as executive president, will use his 28 years of experience as an entrepreneur in the biotechnology field to help Novosteo transfer his innovations from the laboratory to clinical studies and, finally, in the hands of doctors and patients.

-"We have worked on some fantastic solutions with people who are truly dedicated to making a difference in reducing mortality and improving the quality of life for our aging population"Salka said.
-"We have completed preclinical studies with NOV004 and are looking to bring it to clinical trials by the end of the year."
+"We have worked on some fantastic solutions with people who are truly dedicated to making a difference in reducing mortality and improving the quality of life for our aging population."Salka said.
+"We have completed preclinical studies with NOV004 and are looking to take it to clinical trials later this year."

 Novosteo: more strength to the bones

 Novosteo was founded to reduce the morbidity, mortality and loss of productivity associated with bone fractures.